KeyvanSchneider/ankinote/README.md

   <img src="screenshots/ankinote_icon.png" width="120" alt="AnkiNote logo">
 </p>

-# 🧠 AnkiNote — Integrated Markdown Notebook for Anki 25+
+# AnkiNote, Integrated Markdown Notebook for Anki

 **AnkiNote** lets you write and organize Markdown notes *inside* Anki — no external editor, no distractions.
 It opens in a smooth dockable panel and supports folders, autosave.